timklabjan/cs498project/README.md

 The code for this is in the RNN folder.
 The training along with test results are shown in the Topic Prediction using Bidir LSTM-Training.ipynb file.

-To run inference - python rnn_inference.py <path-to-dataset>
+To run inference - python rnn_inference.py "path-to-dataset"

 Note: This is an experimental classifier to try an alternative approach & not the main classifier used for final predictions for this project.
 Thus its performance is not to be taken into account.

-By - Tim klabjan, Subhrajit Bhowmik
+By - Tim Klabjan (klabjan2), Subhrajit Bhowmik (bhowmik4)